SAP-samples/teched2025-AD161/exercises/ex4/README.md

 ## Exercise 4.3 - Run in hybrid mode

-After completing these steps you will have your xtravels app running locally on your laptop, connected to a SAP HANA Cloud instance.
+After completing these steps, you will have your xtravels app running locally on your laptop, connected to a SAP HANA Cloud instance.
 The Data Product entities are still mocked by database tables.

 1. Start `cds watch` in hybrid mode: In the xtravels terminal, run